 Estonia – From Bankruptcy to First World in Twenty Years

-When the USSR broke up in 1992, virtually all the satellite countries which received their independence were bankrupt.
+When the USSR broke up in 1992, virtually all the satellite countries which received their independence then were bankrupt.
 Estonia, in northeastern Europe, was no exception.
 Inflation ran at 1000%, there were no goods in the shops, and gas/petrol was hard to find.
-The country would have compared well with any undeveloped country, yet in twenty short years, the government of the country educated its people to first world level with first world skills and an economy to envy.
+The country would have compared well with any undeveloped country, yet in twenty short years, the government of the country educated its people to first-world level, with first-world skills and an economy to envy.

 21st Century Education for Everybody

-It has the second highest literacy rate in the world - 99.8% - with only North Korea having a higher one.
+Estonia has the second highest literacy rate in the world—99.8%—with only North Korea having a higher one.

 Rather than kick out ‘foreigners,’ the president opened the doors of Estonia in a most unusual way.
 He offered e-citizenship to anyone who wanted to base their business in Estonia.
-To do that, they simply had to visit once, complete a thirty minute form, and they were done.
-They need never return to the country again, but they could base their internet business in Estonia, thereby paying Estonia taxes (less than elsewhere), and bypass numerous other rules which were instigated by other countries who ran closed shops (e.g. South Africa, China, and some other ex-USSR countries).
+To do that, they simply had to visit once, complete a thirty-minute form, and they were done.
+They need never return to the country again, but they could base their internet business in Estonia, thereby paying Estonian taxes (less than elsewhere), and bypass numerous other rules which were instigated by other countries who ran closed shops (South Africa, China, and some other ex-USSR countries).

 Those from other countries could also buy real estate as well as live there (permanent residence being easily acquired).

 In addition, import restrictions were removed, thereby allowing cheap access of 21st century goods to its citizenry,

 Protection of the elite was removed so that society had a flat structure and class could not impede the growth of the bourgeois.

 Consequently, there was massive investment in the country, and by the late '90s, it had managed to lay the foundations for a leading technological country – all in the space of six short years.